Building design using steel - a summary for architects

-- Desired sustainability criterion e.g. BREEAM rating and the building’s operational energy rating, e.g. EPC and DEC rating
+- Desired sustainability criteria e.g. BREEAM rating and the building’s operational energy rating, e.g. EPC and DEC rating

 - Comfort conditions (internal climate for the various occupancies or activities), and the building envelope design parameters

-- Fire safety measures and implications on design e.g. travel distances, smoke control systems.
+- Fire safety measures and implications on design e.g. travel distances, smoke control systems and requirements for compartmentation.